Chipdelmal/MGSurvE/docs/source/OT_trapMask.rst

     )

+Which will look like this:

 .. image:: ../../img/TRP_DEV.jpg

+Where the green traps only work on individuals coming out of triangles, whilst magenta ones work best on individuals flying out of circles and half effectively on the ones flying out of triangles.

-The code used for this tutorial can be found `in this link <https://github.com/Chipdelmal/MGSurvE/blob/main/MGSurvE/demos/Demo_GACustom.py>`_.
+The code used for this tutorial can be found `in this link <https://github.com/Chipdelmal/MGSurvE/blob/main/MGSurvE/demos/Demo_TrapsComplex.py>`_.